doulabglobal/vigia-incubanet-framework/vif/06-benchmarking.md

 ## **6.1 Purpose of Benchmarking**

 Benchmarking positions the national public–private incubator network within the context of global best practices.
-It provides **comparative insights**, identifies **lessons learned**, and aligns the Vigía IncubaNet Framework (VIF) with proven models from high-performing ecosystems.
+It provides **comparative insights**, identifies **lessons learned**, and aligns the Vigía Incubation Framework (VIF) with proven models from high-performing ecosystems.

 The goal is not to copy these programs, but to **extract transferable principles** and adapt them through: